mounikamona155/training-content/Project1.md

 * DB should be on the cloud
     * try to have DB/network access async
 #### Test
-* Have a testing project using NUnit
+* have a testing project using NUnit
-* at least 10 test methods
+* your app should have at least 10 meaningful unit test that checks if validation is working as intended in your application.
 * use TDD for some of the application
 * focus on unit testing business logic
 * data access tests (if present) should not impact the app's actual database